ohmyzsh/ohmyzsh/README.md

 _Robby's theme is the default one.
 It's not the fanciest one.
 It's not the simplest one.
 It's just the right one (for him)._

-Once you find a theme that you want to use, you will need to edit the `~/.zshrc` file.
+Once you find a theme that you'd like to use, you will need to edit the `~/.zshrc` file.
 You'll see an environment variable (all caps) in there that looks like:

 ```shell
 ZSH_THEME="robbyrussell"